rise8-us/rise8-us/docs/practice-playbook.md

 Engineers can help the team by reviewing acceptance criteria before the sprint begins.
 The acceptance criteria should be clear and free of interpretation.

+## Practices
+---

+Ceremonies

+### Story Point

+Engineers can help the team by helping to point stories.
+They can help estimate the amount or complexity of the work.
+Since engineers understand the work involved to fulfill a requirement,  they can ensure that stories are granular and right sized.

+### Pair Programming

+Rotate pairs daily? after ticket? weekly?

+Pair programming is a development technique where two developers author software using the same computer.
+In person, the computer is outfitted with two keyboards, two monitors and two mice.
+In a remote environment one user can share the screen with another via collaboration software such as [Zoom](https://zoom.us/) and Live Share.
+There are two roles in pair programming:

+Driver: The person who is writing the code.
+Navigator: Helps the driver navigate code development process.
+They can write code in the form of suggestions or corrections.

+Pair programming has many benefits that include:

+1. Knowledge sharing (both domain and technical knowledge)
+2. Immediate code reviews
+3. Improved interpersonal communication
+4. Reduction in code defects

+Here are few helpful hints when pairing:

+1. Pairing can be tiring, take breaks often
+2. Rotate pairs regularly.
+Each person brings something unique to the table which will improve the codebase as a whole.
+Swapping pairs also drives both knowledge sharing and alignment across the team.
+3. Be open to new ideas and constructive criticism
+4. Sometimes pairing might not be the best approach.
+Feel free to solo when it makes sense.
+But remember, committed code requires a peer review.

+#### Mentoring

+Code reviews can be an essential function for teaching developers something new about a language, a framework, or general software design principles.
+It's always OK to leave comments that help a developer learn something new.
+Sharing knowledge is part of improving the code health of a system over time.
+Just keep in mind that if your comment is purely educational but not critical to meeting the standards described in this document, prefix it with "Nit: "or otherwise indicate that the author doesn't need to resolve it in this merge request.

+#### Resolving Conflicts

+In any conflict on a code review, the first step should always be for the developer and reviewer to reach an agreement.

+When coming to consensus becomes especially difficult, it can help to have a face-to-face meeting or a video conference between the reviewer and the author, instead of just trying to resolve the conflict through code review comments.
+(If you do this, though, make sure to record the discussion results as a comment on the merge request for future readers.)

+If that doesn't resolve the situation, the most common way to resolve it would be to escalate.
+Often the escalation path is to a broader team discussion, having a Technical Lead weigh in, asking for a decision from a maintainer of the code, or asking an Eng Manager to help.

+Don't let a merge request sit around because the author and the reviewer can't agree.

+_This section was derived, with modifications, from [Google Engineering Practices Documentation](https://github.com/google/eng-practices)_

 ## Development
 ---

+### Test Driven Development

+Test Driven Development is software development practice.
+The process starts with authoring a failing test and then implementing the functionality required for the test to succeed.
+Often times referred to as “Red Green Refactor”, it consists of three distinct steps (red-green-refactor):

+1. Author a failing test
+2. Author just enough code for test to pass
+3. Refactor

+### Code Review

+The primary purpose of code review is to make sure that the overall code health of the project's codebase is improving over time, and a series of trade-offs have to be balanced.

+First, developers must be able to _make progress_ on their tasks.
+If you never submit an improvement to the codebase, then the codebase never improves.
+Also, if a reviewer makes it very difficult for _any_ change to go in, developers are disincentivized to improve in the future.

+Second, the reviewer must ensure that each merge request is of such a quality that their codebase's overall health is not decreasing as time goes on.
+This can be tricky because codebases degrade through small decreases in code health over time, especially when a team is under significant time constraints and feel that they have to take shortcuts to accomplish their goals.

+A reviewer has ownership and responsibility for the code they are reviewing.
+They want to ensure that the codebase stays consistent and maintainable.

+Thus, we get the following rule as the standard we expect in code reviews:

+In general, reviewers should favor approving a merge request once it is in a state where it improves the overall code health of the system being worked on, even if the merge request isn't perfect.

+There are limitations to this, of course.
+For example, if a merge request adds a feature that the reviewer doesn't want in their system, then the reviewer can certainly deny approval even if the code is well-designed.

+A key point here is that there is no such thing as "perfect" code—there is only _better_ code.
+Reviewers should not require the author to polish every tiny piece of a merge request before approving.
+Instead, the reviewer should balance out the need to make forward progress compared to the importance of the changes they are suggesting.
+Instead of seeking perfection, what a reviewer should seek is _continuous improvement_.
+A merge request that improves the maintainability, readability and understandability of the system shouldn't be delayed because it isn't "perfect."

+Reviewers should _always_ feel free to leave comments expressing that something could be better, but if it's not very important, prefix it with something like "Nit: "to let the author know that it's just a point of polish that they could choose to ignore (Nit means nit-pick).

+Note: Nothing in this document justifies checking in merge requests that _worsen_ the system's overall code health.
+The only time you would do that would be in an emergency.

+- Aspects of software design are seldom a pure style issue or just a personal preference**.** They are based on underlying principles and should be weighed on those principles, not simply by subjective opinion.
+Sometimes there are a few valid options.
+If the author can demonstrate (either through data or based on solid engineering principles) that several approaches are equally good, the reviewer should accept the author's preference.
+Otherwise, the choice is dictated by standard principles of software design.
+- If no other rule applies, then the reviewer may ask the author to be consistent with the current codebase, as long as that doesn't worsen the system's overall code health.
+- On matters of style, the style guide is the absolute authority.
+Any purely style point (whitespace, etc.) not in the style guide is a personal preference.
+The style should be consistent with what is there.
+If there is no previous style, accept the author's style.

 ### Pointing and Scheduling work (Needs alignment with PMs)